jtomes123/ants/README.md

     * ShowPaths
         * ShowPaths set true

-You will see an anthill spawn, anthill then spawns an ant, who in turn starts looking for food.
+You will see an anthill and food spawn, anthill then spawns an ant, who in turn starts looking for food.
 Anthill then keeps tract of valid paths to food.